 These "notarized" documents were then submitted to this Court, which closed the Estate.

-That TED and Alan Rose forget to state that these fraudulent and FORGED waivers that in part were used to close the Estate illegally are what led to this Court reopening the Estate and stating that accountings would now be required to reclose the Estate, once the new PR/Executor was appointed.
-That since TED was appointed, now Successor accountings were provided according to Probate Rules and Statutes and no copies of the complete Will of Shirley with all Schedules and Addendums attached, despite repeated requests.
-That TED has failed to provide any statutorily required information to beneficiaries and has basically done nothing to investigate what happened or where all the missing assets are, in efforts to stymie, delay and interfere with investigations and accountings.
+That TED and Alan Rose forget to state that these fraudulent and FORGED waivers that in part were used to close the Estate illegally are what led to this Court reopening the Estate and stating that accountings would now be required to reclose the Estate. once Ted was appointed as the new PR/Executor and in turn hired TESCHER AND SPALLINA to be his counsel to keep the fraud covered-up.
+That since TED was appointed, noSuccessor accountings were provided according to Probate Rules and Statutes and no copies of the complete Will of Shirley with all Schedules and Addendums attached, despite repeated requests.
+That TED has failed to provide any statutorily required information to beneficiaries and has basically done nothing to investigate what happened or where all the missing assets are, in efforts to stymie, delay and interfere with investigations and accountings and in efforts to protect his counsel.

 That TED states,